nuriC0/GM-LIN-MAF-breakout/README.md

 The current implementation supports barometric pressure values in the range of 89 kPa to 110 kPa.
 This limitation is imposed by the source code, not by LIN itself — LIN can support values from 0 kPa up to 255 kPa.
 If a different range is required, the code can be adjusted accordingly.

-## Appendix

-This PCB does not process MAF signal itself.
-If you need to divide the MAF frequency signal by half — such as to support airflow values beyond the 512 g/s limit of the stock C8 airflow table — you can add a 74HC74 or a similar flip‑flop to perform the division.
-Doing so effectively allows support for airflow readings by x2 (1024 g/s).
-Highly suggest moving over to LS3 MAF at that point.